lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 **Step 6 - Go to the top of this section and complete Executive Summary information**

-Note to Workgroups:  Use the issue thread to document further discussion, althernatives development and estimates.
+Note to Workgroups:  Use the issue thread to document further discussion, alternatives development and estimates.
 However, be sure to update this form if dates, team responsibility or other information changes.